aquariumbio/pfish/README.md

 This script will download the pfish script and install it in `~/bin`.
 So, once the script is done, you'll need to [add `~/bin` to your PATH](https://opensource.com/article/17/6/set-path-linux).

-If you don't have `wget` installed, you can download the script and run it at the command line.
+If you don't have `wget` installed, you can clone this repository and run `make install`.

 ## Updating